The Empress (hotel): History

 In 1989, over $45 million was spent in additional restoration known as The Royal Restoration.
 Guest rooms were renovated, and a health club, indoor swimming pool and guest reception were added.
 During these renovation, the engineering staff from the hotel confirmed that there was what has been described as a tunnel that ran from James Bay into the basement of the Empress.
 At high tide one was able to visit the basement and see the salt water flood the opening.
 It is not clear what the purpose was.
 Some have suggested that it was part of the hotel's waste management system and that at one time the sewage from the hotel was being flushed into James Bay.

 In 1999, Canadian Pacific spun off Canadian Pacific Hotels, along with all its properties.
 The new company was renamed Fairmont Hotels & Resorts in an effort to reflect its growing global presence and ambitions.
 As such, all former CP Hotel properties were to be renamed and rebranded with the prefix 'Fairmont'.
 This led to a loud uproar and consternation by Victoria's newspapers and its citizens, a decision they viewed as sacrilege.
 Although the new name stuck, Fairmont made no changes to the hotel's original exterior signage, as a compromise to soothe local anxieties and respect its heritage.

-Fairmont later sold the hotel on October 31, 2000, to the Legacy Hotels REIT for CAD $120 million.
+Fairmont later sold the hotel on October 31, 2000, to the Legacy Hotels REIT for CA$120 million.
 However, Fairmont has a long-term management agreement with Legacy Hotels, and as of August 2005, held an 11.14% ownership in this REIT.
 The hotel was sold again on June 27, 2014, to Vancouver-based owners, Nat and Flora Bosa.
 They invested more than $60 million in renovations.
 In May 2017, the first phase of restoration work and renovation was completed at the hotel.
 The renovations included redesigns of the guest rooms and suites, spa, dining facilities, and reception lobby.